open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/pulsar.md

 In addition to the minimal configuration above, note the following:

-- The `users` key will be used as a "namespace" by the plug-in, and will have Enterprise OPA use `data.users` for data ingested through Pulsar.
+- The `users` key will be used as a "namespace" by the plug-in, and will have EOPA use `data.users` for data ingested through Pulsar.
 Use the name makes the most sense for your application.
-- The `topics` array will be the Pulsar topics from which Enterprise OPA uses consume the messages.
+- The `topics` array will be the Pulsar topics from which EOPA uses consume the messages.
 - The `rego_transform` attribute allows using a message transformer on incoming message batches.

 ### Subscription Name, Type and Initial Position

 - The `subscription_name` lets you control the name of the Pulsar subscription.
 It defaults to `eopa_<INSTANCE_ID>_<MOUNT_POINT>`.
-For example, our example above would use the subscription name `eopa_<INSTANCE_ID>_users`. `<INSTANCE_ID>` is a UUID that changes with each startup of an Enterprise OPA instance.
+For example, our example above would use the subscription name `eopa_<INSTANCE_ID>_users`. `<INSTANCE_ID>` is a UUID that changes with each startup of an EOPA instance.

 - The `subscription_type` configurable lets you control the subscription type used with Pulsar.
 Valid values are `exclusive` (default), `shared`, `key_shared` and `failover`.